 Encoding can be taxing on your system. x264 will utilize a lot of your CPU, resulting in lower FPS. – Twitch.tv

-The higher the FPS, resolution and the streaming encoder settings, the more powerful CPU with a higher core count you will need.
+The higher the FPS, resolution, and streaming encoder settings, the more powerful the CPU with a higher core count you will need.

 CPU for World of Warcraft Benchmark